 An MDR allows users to set up change requests to existing standard objects.
 Users should be able to log requests for changes, such as updating a form.
 The change control process is a pre-defined workflow that defines the approval process and the tracking and handling of change requests.
 All changes are tracked from inception to completion.

 A good MDR allows multiple versions of the same standard that have been updated, improved, or customized.

 You can easily identify which version of a standard is being used.
 And users can be confident they’re working on the correct version of an asset or standard.

-Full traceability throughout the lifecycle process ensures audit compliancy, and increases the chances of successful submission to the FDA.
+Full traceability throughout the lifecycle process ensures audit compliance and increases the chances of a successful submission to the FDA.